Table of Contents

 - Management of Transient Synovitis and Reactive Arthritis in Children

 Transient synovitis is recognized as the most common cause of acute hip pain in children aged between 3 and 10 years (but similar conditions have been reported in 3-month-old infants).
 It is the most common cause of sudden hip pain and limps in young children.
 Transient synovitis, as the name implies, is an acute temporary inflammation of the synovium that is characterized by joint pain.
 Children with transient synovitis might also develop arthritis.
 The exact cause of the condition remains unknown.

 Reactive arthritis, also known as post-infectious arthritis, is a form of arthritis that occurs during or shortly after an extra-articular infection.
 Children with reactive arthritis should not have an identifiable pathogen on their joint aspirate examination for them to meet the diagnostic criteria.

 Reactive arthritis usually follows an acute gastrointestinal or genitourinary infection.
-Yersinosis has been recognized as the most common cause of classical reactive arthritis, known as Reiter’s syndrome.
+Yersiniosis has been recognized as the most common cause of classical reactive arthritis, known as Reiter’s syndrome.

 Epidemiology of Transient Synovitis and Reactive Arthritis in Children

 Transient synovitis has been linked to an increased risk of Legg-Calve-Perthes disease (a condition marked by insufficient blood flow to the hip joint, which leads to the collapse of the joint as the bone dies), a form of avascular necrosis of the femoral head.
-This is hypothesized to happen because of the increased intra-articular pressure due to fluid accumulation in the hip-joint space.
-Up to 1.5 % of children who develop transient synovitis are at risk of developing recurrent arthritis of the hip joint.
+This is hypothesized to happen because of the increased intra-articular pressure due to fluid accumulation in the hip joint space.
+Up to 1.5% of children who develop transient synovitis are at risk of developing recurrent arthritis of the hip joint.

 Like transient synovitis, information about the incidence and prevalence of reactive arthritis is limited because of the lack of a clear definition of the condition.
 The most common infections that have been associated with reactive arthritis in children are: